vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 Whether or not we think we make good financial decisions, or poor ones, we assume we're in control of the decisions we do make.
 Science would suggest we're not.

-1. Section 1: You'll learn how, with even the smallest amount of money combined with the miracle power of compounding, you can absolutely become financially independent in your life without ever having to make a fortune in annual income.
-Deciding on a portion of your income to save and invest for compounded interest.
-2. Section 2: Understanding fees.
-3. Section 3: Explore your financial dreams, and set some realistic goals.
-You'll figure out what you really want.
-4. Section 4: Where you put your money and in what proportions?
-Asset allocation.
-Learn how to stay wealthy.
-5. Section 5: Create a lifetime income plan.
-6. Section 6: Invest like the 0.001%: the billionaire's playbook
-7. Section 7: Sharing with others not only gives you a greater quality of life but also brings you a greater experience of joy.

 ### Chapter 1.3: Make the most important financial decision of your life

 > "Before you speak, listen.
 Before you write, think.
 Before you spend, earn.
 Before you invest, investigate.
 Before you criticize, wait.
 Before you pray, forgive.
 Before you quit, try.
 Before you retire, save.
 Before you die, give.